 Adoption is a choice that you can make, even if you’ve been using coke during your pregnancy.
 Some might ask “How could you give your baby away?”
 The truth is, good moms put the needs of their child before their own.
 And in some situations, making an adoption plan is the right choice.
 If you want the very best for your baby, but can’t provide that for him or her right now, adoption might be the right answer.
 “When I found out I was pregnant, I was in and out of rehab and didn’t have a dependable place to live.
 I didn’t feel like it was right to drag my daughter along for that struggle,” shares one woman, who asked to remain anonymous.

 Whatever your situation looks like, the choices you make for your child are up to you when you choose open adoption.
 With open adoption, you can select the adoptive family for your baby, how things go at the hospital, and how much contact you want with your child in the future.
-To learn more about open adoption, call us at 1-800-923-6784.
+To learn more about open adoption, call or text us at 1-800-923-6784.

 (sources: “MOTHERISK ROUNDS: Cocaine Abuse During Pregnancy” by Cressman, Natekar, Kim, Koren, and Bozzo in the Journal of Obstetrics and Gynaecology Canada, and